petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/creating-organizations.md

 ---
 # Creating Organizations

 Use Liferay to model Clarity Vision Solutions' organizational hierarchy.
-See [Understanding Organizations](https://learn.liferay.com/en/w/dxp/users-and-permissions/organizations/understanding-organizations) to learn more.
+See [Organizations](https://learn.liferay.com/en/w/dxp/users-and-permissions/organizations) to learn more.

 ## Parent and Child Organizations